Camp Tousey: Facilities and camp culture

+History

 During the 1960s, each summer was divided into four two-week periods, and campers would typically stay for one period, although it was possible to stay for more.
 Campers and their gear were usually brought by chartered bus from a shopping center parking lot in Syracuse to the camp.

-To many campers disappointment, Camp Tousey was abruptly shut down after the summer of 1990.
+Camp Tousey was abruptly shut down after the summer of 1990.
 The shut down was blamed on declining registrations at the camp.
 The Syracuse YMCA sold the property in 1997.
-It is unknown what the campgrounds are being used for today.